 In New Zealand, hospital admissions for constipation in children aged 0-14 years increased during the 1990s, reached a plateau in 2000-2005 and thereafter declined.
-In Auckland DHB admissions fluctuated in a manner consistent with changes in the way ED cases were uploaded to the NMDS, although rates were lower than the New Zealand average for the majority of this period (Figure 133).
+In Otago constipation admissions increased during the 1990s and early 2000s, reached a peak in 2004-05 and then declined, with admissions during the past 4 years being higher than the New Zealand average (Figure 133).